jokob-sk/NetAlertX/docs/INSTALL.md

   sudo apt-get install lighttpd -y
   ```

-3.2 - If Pi.Alert is the only site available in this webserver, you can redirect
+3.2 - If Pi.Alert will be the only site available in this webserver, you can
-  the default server page to pialert subfolder
+  redirect the default server page to pialert subfolder
   ```
   sudo mv /var/www/html/index.lighttpd.html /var/www/html/index.lighttpd.html.old
   sudo ln -s ~/pialert/install/index.html /var/www/html/index.html